scribear/ScribeAR.github.io/Readme/WebUIGuide.md

 # Web UI Component Guide

 ### Currently we have made new component every time we need one, which is not effective.
 Now there are general components compatible for all sorts of usage. (hopefully)
-### The pdf document contains detailed picture of how these components looks like.
+### The pdf document contains detailed picture of how these components look like.

 ### 1.Switch